CambridgeshireQuakers/CambridgeshireQuakers.github.io/meetings/jesus-lane/room-hire.md

 we do not allow use for ticketed events or for parties or receptions.
 No smoking or consumption of alcoholic drinks is permitted.

+A printable copy of our brochure is available for download
+<a target="_blank" href="/asset-site/jesus-lane/hirers.pdf">here</a>
+and our overall lettings policy is available for download
+<a target="_blank" href="/asset-site/jesus-lane/letting-policy.docx">here</a>.

-Copies of the Standard Terms and Conditions for lettings are available on request.
+Copies of the Standard Terms
+and Conditions for lettings are available on request.